 On April 19, 2021, we announced our Green MBS Program.
-"Green MBS" are Securities that are backed by Mortgages with certain characteristics related to energy efficiency.
-For more information, as well as a list of outstanding Green MBS, see www.freddiemac.com/mbs/green sfmbs.
+"Green MBS" are Securities that are backed by Mortgages where the related properties have certain characteristics related to energy efficiency.
+For more information, as well as a list of Green MBS issuances, see our Single-Family Green Bonds webpage at www.freddiemac.com/mbs/green-sfmbs.
+We may make available on our Single-Family Green Bonds webpage certain information regarding Green MBS or the related Mortgages or properties that is not available in our customary loan- and pool-level disclosures.